magicstickuk/enqueue/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily enqueue your favourite javascript and CSS libraries from a massive, open-source package library.
+Easily enqueue your favourite javascript and CSS libraries from an open-source package library.
 Designed specifically for WordPress theme developers.

 == Description ==

-Easily enqueue your favourite javascript and CSS libraries from a massive, open-source package library.
+Easily enqueue your favourite javascript and CSS libraries from an open-source package library.
 Designed specifically for WordPress theme developers.

 *   Enqueue jQuery and CSS packages from a library of popular packages
 *	Save your favourite packages to access easily across all your projects
 *	Drag an drop packages to change package dependancies
-*	Add your own custom packages to our public lbrary or make them visible for your use only
+*	Add your own custom packages to our public library or make them visible for your use only.
+*	Export and Import your Enqueue configuration across all your projects.

 == Installation ==